HamiltonFerreira22/HamiltonFerreira22/README.md

     In my time I listen to music, watch series and read.
     I love to travel, meet new people, cultures, beach and adventure.
     I am grateful for what I have and go in search of what I still need.
-However I think that the best thing in life is to live, smile and love.
+    I believe that the best thing in life is to live, smile and love.

 ### Skills and Abilities: